abelsj60/lexical-401/lined-code-node/v1/README.md

 Use this option to set the `LinedCodeNode’s` initial language.

+#### `isLockedBlock`

+- fallback: `false`

+By default, Lexical allows users to exit the `LinedCodeNode` by

+1. Hitting "enter" three times in a row at the end of the code block.
+2. Hitting "backspace" when the selection is at the first offset of the code block’s first line.
+3. Hitting "enter" after using the up/down arrow to select the root node while at the top or bottom of a code block that's at the top or bottom of Lexical.

+Use this option to disables all three behaviors.

 #### `lineNumbers`

 - fallback: `true`

 Sometimes you want line numbers, sometimes you don’t.

-Sometimes you want to be able to toggle them on and off.
+Sometimes you want to let users toggle them on and off.
 This option can help.

 Individual lines always track their own line number via a node property and data attribute, however, their visibility depends on CSS.
 See "Quick start" for more.